 And, what happens to it all when the summer is over?
 What if you realize you no longer need 5 buckets and a sand mold for every creature that swims in the ocean?
 What if that crazy gust of wind demolished your beach umbrella?

 I know it is INCREDIBLY tempting to dump all that crap into the trash cans on the beach and walk, unencumbered, off to get ice cream.
 BUT there are more eco friendly ways to get rid of (most of) it.

 I thought for sure I would come across some eccentric artist looking for these items to use in an elaborate sculpture of some sort.
 No luck.

 I did discover that TerraCycle accepts outdoor furnishings through their Outdoor Furnishings – Zero Waste Box™ program.
-It isn’t a free option but if you are dedicated to being eco friendly this may be the option for you.
+It isn’t a free option (it’s actually really pricy!). but if you are dedicated to being eco friendly this may be the option for you.